w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 A **data catalog** is an organized inventory of the data in your company [@olesen2023enterprise]

-- The data catalog provides an overview at a metadata level only, and thus no actual data values are exposed.
+- The data catalog provides an overview at a metadata level only, and thus, no actual data values are exposed.
 - You can let everyone see everything without fear of exposing confidential or sensitive data.

 :::